Career burnout is becoming increasingly common and is a hot topic lately, particularly for physicians and other healthcare workers.

 In medicine, it’s the ever-thickening red tape.
 Clumsy electronic health records (EHRs).
 Prior authorizations.
 In-baskets that fill up with dozens or hundreds of messages any time you’re away for more than a few days.
 The corporatization of medicine.

 While numerous strategies are being employed by both employers and employees to fight burnout, I don’t hear many strategies involving personal finance.
 I believe there is a role for prodigious saving and targeted spending to help keep burnout at bay.
-While these two strategies may appear to be at odds with one another, let’s examine how saving and spending can both play a role in decreasing burnout.
+While these two strategies may appear to be at odds with one another, let’s examine how saving and spending can both play a role in decreasing burnout (or increasing resiliency or recovering from moral injury, whichever your preferred terminology may be).

 Efforts to combat burnout don’t seem to be stemming the tide.
 I welcome the existence of Chief Wellness Officers, resiliency programs, and the like, but I have yet to see significant progress in the burnout data.